tigergraph/ecosys/README.md

 // Get the number of edges of a specific type builtins stat_edge_number(type=?)

-// Get any k vertices of a specified type (example: Page type) get Page(limit=?)
+// Get any k vertices of a specified type (example: Page type vertex) get Page(limit=?)

-// Get a vertex which has the given id (example: Page type vertex) get Page(limit=?)
+// Get a vertex which has the given id (example: Page type vertex) get Page(id=?)

-// Get a vertex which is satisfied with certain condition (example: Page t ype vertex) get Page(filter=?)
+// Get all vertices which satisfy the given filter (example: Page type vertex) get Page(filter=?)

-// Get all edges whose source vertex has the specified type and if (example: Page type) get edges(Page, ?)
+// Get all edges whose source vertex has the specified type and id (example: Page vertex with id) get edges(Page, id)

 // Get a specific edge from a given vertex to another specific vertex
-// (example: from Page type vertex, across Linkto type edge, to Page type vertex) get edge(Page, ?, Linkto, Page, ?)
+// (example: from a Page vertex, across a Linkto edge, to a Page vertex) get edge(Page, id1, Linkto, Page, id2)
 ```
+See [RESTPP API User Guide: Built-in Endpoints](https://docs.tigergraph.com/dev/restpp-api/built-in-endpoints) for more details about the built-in endpoints.

 Detailed examples can be found at [tg-jdbc-examples](https://github.com/tigergraph/tg-java-driver/tg-jdbc-examples).